Listening Fund Evaluation

 The Listening Fund England ran from March 2018 - 2020, supported by the Blagrave Trust, Comic Relief, The Esmée Fairbairn Foundation, and the National Community Lottery Fund.
 The Fund supported 22 youth organisations, each receiving between £10,000-£20,000 p.a. over two years.

-The Listening Fund Scotland runs from March 2019 - 2021, and it is supported by the National Lottery Community Fund, the Corra Foundation, Comic Relief, the Gannochy Trust, and the William Grant Foundation.
-The fund supports 11 youth organisations for two years.
-The interim learning report for the Fund in Scotland can be found here.
+The Listening Fund Scotland ran from March 2019 - 2021, and it is supported by the National Lottery Community Fund, the Corra Foundation, Comic Relief, the Gannochy Trust, and the William Grant Foundation.

 Aims of the evaluation

-The evaluation seeks to improve and deepen learning about various aspects of organisational listening practice, including: the design and mechanics of listening, how to gather feedback from diverse communities, making sense of feedback, and closing the feedback loop.
-These learning points will not only offer insights for the youth charities and funders which are directly involved in the Fund, but will be shared much more widely across the youth sector.
+The evaluation sought to improve and deepen learning about various aspects of organisational listening practice, including: the design and mechanics of listening, how to gather feedback from diverse communities, making sense of feedback, and closing the feedback loop.
+These learning points will not only offer insights for the organisations and funders which are directly involved in the Fund, but will be shared much more widely across the youth sector.

 A mixed methods approach

-The emphasis is on building shared approaches with partners, developing evaluation tools that reflect ‘low stakes accountability’ for partners, but which also generate meaningful and actionable insights.
+The emphasis was on building shared approaches with partners, developing evaluation tools that reflected ‘low stakes accountability’ for partners, but which also generated meaningful and actionable insights.
 We are particularly proud of our self-assessment survey, which, beyond the Fund evaluation, we see as a useful diagnostic tool for organisations to understand where they are at in terms of their own listening practices.
 We would welcome the uptake of this tool to support ongoing internal evaluation processes, and it is available for public use here.